COVID-19 UPDATES: 70 new COVID-19 cases in the area - Local News 8

 Eastern Idaho Public Health

-Eastern Idaho Public Health reported 51 new cases Thursday.
-There are 23 new cases in Bonneville, 2 in Fremont, 7 in Jefferson, 18 in Madison and 1 in Teton.
-There are a total of 509 active cases.
+Eastern Idaho Public Health reported 54 new COVID-19 cases in the area Friday.
+There are 29 new cases in Bonneville, 3 in Fremont, 9 in Jefferson, 3 in Lemhi, 6 in Madison and 4 in Teton.
+There are a total of 470 total active cases.
 You can view more HERE.

 EIPH has reported 237 deaths in its health district.